 The exhibition serves as a meditation on time and the search for connection.
 She says: “I use layered symbolism and historical, archival imagery throughout the work as both meditation and access point.
 Working with the art process, in this way, I imagine and call upon ancestral memory and archival resurrection to bring to the forefront faces, bodies, stories and spirits that have been often systematically erased from the dominant narrative.”

 In I Am Because You Are, Gherdai Hassell creates a deliberate, living relationship with historic materials in order to give a voice to those who were silenced.
 In so doing, she reminds us that “Black people as the descendants of the slave trade exist more as a human accomplishment than the remains of human destruction.”

-The exhibition, which is sponsored by the Department of Culture with support from the Bermuda Arts Council and the Centennial Bermuda Foundation, was on display in the Watlington Gallery through to the end of October, 2021.
+The exhibition is sponsored by the Department of Culture with support from the Bermuda Arts Council and the Centennial Bermuda Foundation.

 March – October 2021